BCODMO/workshop_bios_oceanographic_data/_episodes/04-dates-as-data.md

 Such strings will be correctly sorted in ascending or descending order, and by knowing the format they can then be correctly processed by the receiving software.

-> ## Balancing the needs of analysis and preservation and data reuse.
+> ## Balancing the needs of analysis, preservation and data reuse.
 > If you need to use other date formats during your analysis, make sure to use a best-practice format when sharing your data and exporting final data for preservation (more on exporting later).
 {: .callout}